leroy-merlin-br/mongolid/README.md

 Run `php -i | grep 'Configuration File'` in a terminal to check the **.ini** that is being used.

-To check if PHP in the CLI environment is importing the driver properly run `php -i | grep 'mongo'` in your terminal.
+To check if PHP in the CLI environment is importing the driver properly run `php -i | grep -i 'mongo'` in your terminal.
 You should get output similar to:

 ```
-$ php -i | grep 'mongo'
+$ php -i | grep -i 'mongo'
-mongodb support => enabled
+MongoDB support => enabled
+MongoDB extension version => 1.2.8
+MongoDB extension stability => stable
-mongodb version => 1.1.3
+libmongoc bundled version => 1.5.5
 ```

 **"This package requires php >=7.0 but your PHP version (X.X.X) does not satisfy that requirement."**